aattea14/latin102/quiz2.md

 The brothers, whom Eurytion came to the weeding with, were violent Centaurs.
 pronoun: whom- cum quibus
 brothers- masculine plural
-ablative because its the direct object ❌
+ablative because its the direct object ❌ (object of the preposition)

 Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
 Dexamenus was afraid of Eurytion, to whom Deanira was promised in marriage.